mkhan45/SIMple-Physics/content/labs/2-integration-accel.md

 Click the body in the simulation.
 Does its velocity and position match what you calculated?

-The velocity should match up exactly, but it is expected that the position will be a little different than calculated.
+The velocity should match up exactly, but the position will be different.
 This is because of computational integration error; we are essentially taking a Riemann sum with non-zero width rectangles.
 Numerical integration is an advanced topic that won't be covered in this class.
 If you're interested, read about it [on Wikipedia](https://en.wikipedia.org/wiki/Numerical_integration).